 What if I arrive earlier to the project?

-If you want to arrive to the Czech Republic a few days earlier (or come back home a few days later), it is possible, but in that case you won’t receive your travel reimbursement.
-Outside of the workcamp dates you will have to arrange and pay for your food and accommodation.
+If you want to arrive in the Czech Republic a few days earlier (or come back home a few days later), it is possible, but in that case you won’t receive your travel reimbursement.
+Outside of the Volunteering Team dates you will have to arrange and pay for your food and accommodation.

-Note: It is required to stay for the whole duration of the workcamp!
+Note: It is required to stay for the whole duration of the Volunteering Team!
 You cannot come later or leave earlier.